 Whether are traveling by bus, train, airplane, or car, it is not a bad idea to have some fun road trip games for kids of all ages.
 Not only does it keep the little ones entertained, playing games as a family is a great way to create fun vacation memories.
-Check some of the below ideas for your next long trip.
+Check out some of the below ideas for your next long trip.

 11 Road Trip Games to Play in the Car

 Twenty questions – This is a super way to pass some time and get everyone involved.
 To begin the most classic of road trip games, Just pick someone to go first and have them think of a person, place, or thing.
 Each person playing gets to ask a “yes” or “no” question only and if it gets guessed, then the person with the right answer goes next.
+Often times this turns into 30 or 40 questions.

 Word searches – Either find some fun printable word searches online or pick up a book from your local dollar store.
 The first one finished with the completed search is the winner.
 There are lots of cheap word search books on Amazon.